Fventra/Fventra/README.md

 currently i am learning Python through CS50 and FreeCodeCamp
 ## Basic use of AI and how to implement it,
-Gemini, ChatGPT, and Claude is main focus for me to maximize this LLM and to boost my performance in booth learning something and build product.
+Gemini, ChatGPT, and Claude is main focus for me to maximize this LLM and to boost my learning some skill process and help me make somethings more efficiently
 ## English,
 yeah, you hear it right,
-to connect to cool people from global and collaborate through it. i've tried to write, read, and listen more from english to make me more familiar
+connect with cool people around the world and collaborate globally. i've trying to write, read, listen, communicate more with english to make me more confortable using this
 ## basic science
-for my TPB grade and
-have good logical thinking.

-## Not just that,
+i want to strengthening my fondation in Basic Science through TPB for build my logical and analytical thinking

+## Beyond these technical skills,
 communication,
 public speaking,
 work on the team,
-etc
+etc,
-Will be important and crucial for my career growth like how me to tell and explain my ideas.
+Will be important and crucial for my career growth as technical skills. like how me to tell and explain my ideas clearly.

-## Feel free to contact me at
+## Feel free
+to contact me at
 Fventra at Github
-Afine Bonaventura Sihaloho at LinkedIn if you want collab or ask me something
+Afine Bonaventura Sihaloho at LinkedIn if you'd like to collaborate, disscus about project, ask to somethings, or just want to connect.

-## You can contact me if want some collab
-## See youuu